terraform-viettelidc/terraform-provider-vcloud/website/docs/d/vapp_network.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_vapp_network"
+page_title: "VMware Cloud Director: vcloud_vapp_network"
 sidebar_current: "docs-vcd-datasource-vapp-network"
 description: |-
   Provides a VMware Cloud Director vApp network data source.
 This can be used to access a vApp network.